Edithburgh

 Edithburgh /ˈiːdᵻθbɜːrɡ/ is a small town on the south-east corner of Yorke Peninsula situated on the coastline of Salt Creek Bay, in the state of South Australia.
 Edithburgh is about 50 km west of Adelaide across Gulf St Vincent, but 226 km away by road.
-At the 2016 census, the locality had a population of 516 of which 454 lived in its town centre.

 Edithburgh is in the Yorke Peninsula Council, the South Australian House of Assembly electoral district of Narungga and the Australian House of Representatives Division of Grey.

 History

 In the Narangga language of the Indigenous Narungga people, Edithburgh was known by the place name Pararmarati.
 Some sources give the pronunciation "Barram-marrat-tee".

 The first European pioneers arrived in the 1840s and were sheep graziers and pastoralists.
 With closer settlement, in 1869 the Marine Board fixed a site for a jetty to service the developing farming district.
 An adjacent town was then surveyed, the layout closely emulating (on a smaller scale) that of Adelaide, with a belt of parklands.
-Edithburgh was named by Governor Sir James Fergusson after his wife Edith.
+Edithburgh was named by Governor Sir James Fergusson after his wife Edith, who died in 1871.
 The new jetty opened in 1873.